AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-right-panel.md

 **Translations**

-In this section, a list of all available language copies for the currently opened asset in the Editor is displayed.
+This section lists all available language copies for the currently opened asset in the Editor, in alphabetical order.
 The information is presented in a tabular view, showing each language code along with the corresponding *file title* (or *file name* in case *file title* is not available).

 >![INFO]
 >